May 25, 2020

 • Download, print and fill out the application

-• Mail your application and the $50 non-refundable application fee to: Olympic National Park 600 East Park Avenue Port Angeles, WA 98362
+• Mail your application to: Olympic National Park 600 East Park Avenue Port Angeles, WA 98362

-• In addition, it is recommended that you send an email, using the contact form on the same page, to let them know the application and payment are on the way.
-Include your purpose and requested date
+• In addition, it is recommended that you send an email, using the contact form on the same page, to let them know the application is on the way.
+Include your requested date

 North Cascades National Park

-• If you have a professional photographer/videographer, they are required to apply for a Commercial Use Applications
+• If you have a professional photographer/videographer, they may be required to apply for a separate permit

 • To apply: